 Every Ear Hustle episode is approved by prison administration as a matter of policy concerning outgoing media of any form from SQ.
 The administration has shown great support for EH, and we see no indication that they will make it difficult for us to pursue the podcast we’ve outlined from the start - sharing stories about the day to day life in prison.
 We are not concerned about this need for approval compromising the content or integrity of the show.

-Ear Hustle was created and to date has been produced as a labor of love.
-All monies earned through sponsorships and donations, monies will be invested back into the project to cover the cost of production, including paying Nigel for her role in co-producing, co-hosting, and shepherding the show from San Quentin to the public.
+Ear Hustle was created and is produced as a labor of love.
+All monies earned through sponsorships and donations are invested directly back into the project to cover the cost of production, including paying Nigel for her role in co-producing, co-hosting, and shepherding the show from San Quentin to the public.
 To date revenue does not cover the entire cost of producing the show; PRX absorbs the extra expenses.

 Ear Hustle is required to follow institutional rules regarding incarcerated men getting paid.
 Earlonne is assigned to the San Quentin TV area and is paid for his work there, including the Ear Hustle/Radiotopia project.
-Antwan is not assigned to the area, and is considered a volunteer.
-Beyond monetary compensation, Earlonne and Antwan are learning important and viable skills that can help them secure jobs and stability once they leave prison.
+Beyond monetary compensation, the men involved with Ear Hustle production are learning marketable skills that can help them secure jobs once they leave prison.

 Additionally, once Ear Hustle is earning steady revenue, we intend to donate a portion of this to the Prison University Project - the program that Nigel first worked with when she began volunteering at San Quentin in 2011.